lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

     }
 }
 ```

 As you can see, we initialize an array of `Attachment` instances which is composed by the following elements:

 - The first attachment will store the albedo of the scene.
-We will store that information using an image of `VK_FORMAT_R16G16B16A16_SFLOAT` format (16 bits per RGBA channels).
+We will store that information using an image of `VK_FORMAT_R16G16B16A16_SFLOAT` format (16 bits per each RGBA channel).
 We state that this a color attachment by using the `VK_IMAGE_USAGE_COLOR_ATTACHMENT_BIT` flag.
 - The second and last attachment (by now) just stores the depth information, and uses the same formats as the depth attachment used in previous chapters.

-The class provides methods to access the attachments, to free the resources and to get the depth attachment.
+The class provides methods to access the attachments, to get the size of them, to free the resources and  to get the reference to the depth attachment.

 ## Geometry render pass

 The next step is to define the render pass used to render the geometry.
 We will create a new class named `GeometryRenderPass` for that.
 The class starts like this:

 ```java
 public class GeometryRenderPass {